IBMDeveloperUK/Containers-101/2_Create_view_stop_containers/README.md

-# Creating, viewing and stopping containers
+# Exercise 2: Creating, viewing and stopping containers

 ## Create a container